buildbot/buildbot/master/docs/manual/cfg-changesources.rst

     The default value always returns ``(None, path)``, which indicates that all files are on the trunk.

-    Subclasses of :class:`SVNPoller` can override the :meth:`split_file` method instead of using the ``split_file=`` argument.
+    Subclasses of :bb:chsrc:`SVNPoller` can override the :meth:`split_file` method instead of using the ``split_file=`` argument.

 ``project``
-    Set the name of the project to be used for the :class:`SVNPoller`.
+    Set the name of the project to be used for the :bb:chsrc:`SVNPoller`.
-    This will then be set in any changes generated by the :class:`SVNPoller`, and can be used in a Change Filter for triggering particular builders.
+    This will then be set in any changes generated by the :bb:chsrc:`SVNPoller`, and can be used in a Change Filter for triggering particular builders.

 ``svnuser``